Key Takeaways

 Meal Pattern

 Food has a direct effect on blood sugar.
-Meals built around protein and whole foods tend to be easier on blood sugar than meals built around sweet drinks, desserts, refined starch, and ultra-processed snacks.
+Meals made up of protein and whole foods tend to be easier on blood sugar than meals made up of sweet drinks, desserts, refined starch, and ultra-processed snacks.

 Regular meals may also help some people avoid the constant rise and fall that comes with grazing.